-We often explain that freight rates in DAT RateView are based on $57 billion (as of July 2018) worth of actual freight payments per year, on 65,000 point-to-point lanes.
+We often explain that freight rates in DAT RateView are based on the worth of actual freight payments per year, on thousands of point-to-point lanes.
 But what does that mean?
 I get this question a lot.

 DAT has established very rigorous processes to collect and analyze rate data, and I have been very involved in designing and maintaining those processes since DAT introduced RateView in 2010.
 While other companies claim to have the "best" rates, DAT rate data gives you the most accurate reflection of the marketplace — what carriers are actually being paid in every lane, by trailer type, in every season.